Conshohocken station

 Conshohocken station is a station located along the SEPTA Manayunk/Norristown Line.
 The station, located below Fayette Street, at Washington and Harry Streets in Conshohocken, Pennsylvania, includes a 95-space parking lot.
 In FY 2013, Conshohocken station had a weekday average of 646 boardings and 682 alightings.

-Trains run with relative infrequency from this station given the actual and potential ridership, 30 to 40 minutes apart in rush hour and 1 hour or longer apart off-peak.
-Center City Philadelphia is about a 40-minute travel time away by regional rail from here, though it is only 15 miles away.

 Station layout

-The station building, which is currently a trailer, is only open weekdays during the morning and early afternoon.
-Tickets can be purchased at the station during these times only.
+The station currently consists of two high-level side platforms and shelters to protect riders.
+The station building at the former low-level station, which was a trailer, was only open weekdays during the morning and early afternoon.
+Tickets could be purchased at the station during these times only.
+There is no ticket office at the current station.
 SEPTA's station should not be confused with the station building on the abandoned Pennsylvania Railroad Schuylkill Branch, which is now the Schuylkill River Trail.
 This building, located a short distance away up Harry Street, is now a privately owned café and does not sell tickets.

+Station rebuilding

+In 2018, SEPTA proposed a new station would be built downline (towards Norristown) from the current station.
+This new station includes a larger awning on the inbound platform, high platforms to allow level entry to the train, and ADA compliance.
+The projects estimated cost was $13.25 Million, and was originally set to be complete in winter 2022.
+The new station opened on November 6, 2023.